Member-only story

 In our project where we use GitHub as the repository, after doing “git push”, something didn’t sometimes work properly and we want to revert to an old commit the project was working on.
 In this article, we will see how to revert the commit in both the local repository and the GitHub repository and return our project to the last working state.
 In order to achieve this, we will use the following Git Commands in our article: “git log” “git revert” “git checkout” “git reset” “git push -u origin” “git merge” commands step by step.

-Cumhur Akkaya
+Cumhur M. Akkaya

 5 min readAug 26, 2023